trivialpackets/ubuntu-setup-script/README.md

  ### This script will also:

+ **Setup the Firewall in Ubuntu
- * Setup the firewall in Ubuntu
+ * Install GUFW for GUI Administration of the firewall
- ..* Install GUFW for GUI Administration of the firewall ..* Set the default action to deny for the firewall ..* Enable the firewall
+ * Set the default action to deny for the firewall
+ * Enable the firewall

+ **Other**
  * Clean up after the installation.
  * Provide links for further stops for configuration
  * Gives credit where credit is due.